Siege of Melos: Background

-The siege
+Siege

+After the Spartan victory in the Battle of Mantinea (418 BC), a temporary truce was agreed between Athens and Sparta.
+This freed up military forces for use against states which had been neutral in the war.
+The Athenian democracy began to discuss how best to use its fleet and troops until the expected resumption of hostilities against Sparta.
+After much debate, the Athenian assembly voted to punish Melos for its earlier defiance and refusal to join the Delian League.

-In the summer of 416 BC, during a truce with Sparta, Athens sent an army of at least 3,400 men to conquer Melos: 1,600 heavy infantry, 300 archers, and 20 mounted archers all from Athens, plus 1,500 heavy infantry from other Delian League cities.
+In the summer of 416 BC, Athens sent an army of at least 3,400 men to conquer Melos: 1,600 heavy infantry, 300 archers, and 20 mounted archers all from Athens, plus 1,500 heavy infantry from other Delian League cities.
 The fleet that transported this army had 38 ships: 30 from Athens, 6 from Chios, and 2 from Lesbos.
 This expedition was led by the generals Cleomedes and Tisias.
 After setting up camp on the island, the Athenians sent emissaries to negotiate with the rulers of Melos.
 The emissaries demanded that Melos join the Delian League and pay tribute to Athens or face destruction.
-The Melians rejected the ultimatum.
-The Athenians laid siege to the city and withdrew most of their troops from the island to fight elsewhere.
-The Melians made a number of sorties, at one point capturing part of the Athenian line, but failed to break the siege.
+The Melians rejected this ultimatum.

+The Athenians laid siege to the city of Melos but found its defences too strong to capture by force.
+They invested the city, cutting it off from supplies, intending to starve the Melians into submission.
+The Athenians kept enough troops on the island to maintain the blockade, but withdrew most of their force to fight elsewhere.
+The Melians made several sorties, at one point capturing part of the Athenian line, but were unable to break the siege.
 In response, Athens sent reinforcements under the command of Philocrates.
-The Athenians also had help from traitors within Melos.
-Melos surrendered in the winter.
+The Athenians also had help from collaborators within Melos.
+Melos surrendered in the following winter (416-415 BC).

 Aftermath

-The Athenians executed the adult men and sold the women and children into slavery.
+The Athenians executed the men of fighting age and sold the women and children into slavery.
 They then settled 500 of their own colonists on the island.

 In 405 BC, by which time Athens was losing the war, the Spartan general Lysander expelled the Athenian colonists from Melos and restored the survivors of the siege to the island.
 The once-independent Melos became a Spartan territory, which would mean that it had a Spartan garrison and a military governor (a harmost).

-The Melian Dialogue
+Melian Dialogue

 In History of the Peloponnesian War (Book 5, Chapters 84–116), the contemporary Athenian historian Thucydides included a dramatization of the negotiations between the Athenian emissaries and the rulers of Melos.
 Thucydides did not witness the negotiations and in fact had been in exile at the time, so this dialogue paraphrases what he believed was discussed.